liuzrcc/AIP/README.md

 ## AIP: Adversarial Item Promotion

-This repository releases the PyTorch implementation of "AIP" in our paper ["Adversarial Item Promotion: Vulnerabilities at the Core of Top-N Recommenders that Use Images to Address Cold Start"](https://arxiv.org/abs/1901.10332).
+This repository releases the PyTorch implementation of "AIP attacks" in our paper ["Adversarial Item Promotion: Vulnerabilities at the Core of Top-N Recommenders that Use Images to Address Cold Start"](https://arxiv.org/abs/1901.10332).

 Figure below illustrates the mechanics of AIP attack.